-Since this process involves casting concrete panels in an off-site facility, the installation process is easier and faster.
+Since this process involves casting concrete fence panels in an off-site facility, the installation process is easier and faster.
 Less on-site labor will reduce installation costs and eliminate the need for intrusive construction on your property.

 Conversely, iron fences or chain link fences call for more on-site work, which can complicate the installation process.
-While a precast concrete wall is erected panel-by-panel, chain link fences involve installing longer rolls of fencing that require a larger installation team.
+While a precast concrete wall is erected panel-by-panel, chain link fences involve installing longer concrete rolls of fencing that require a larger installation team.

 If you’re looking for a more budget-friendly residential fence installation that will involve a shorter installation process, a precast concrete wall is the better option.